 To top it all off, the next morning we took a walk down the same beach and were extremely disappointed to find rubbish from the markets littered all over the sand and washing into the ocean.
 Another good reason to avoid this experience!

-This one can be hard to pick and sometimes you don’t realise you've been sucked in until its too late.
+Another one of the very common scams in Bali.
+This one can be hard to pick and sometimes, as you probably won't realise you've been sucked in until its too late.
 But being aware of how this scam works may help you to avoid the situation next time you're in Bali.

 It is!
-I almost got sucked into this scheme in Thailand.
+I almost got sucked into this scam in Thailand.

 Lonely Planet has some good info on timeshares and other scams you may come across in Bali.

 Our Top Places to Stay in Bali

 - Maya Ubud Resort and Spa in Ubud

 - The W Hotel in Seminyak